 Palliative care sees the person beyond the disease.
-It is a fundamental shift in focus for health care delivery.
+It is a fundamental shift in health care delivery.

-Palliative care, and the medical sub-specialty of palliative medicine, is specialized medical care for people living with serious illness.
-It focuses on providing relief from the symptoms and stress of a serious illness.
+Palliative care is specialized health care for people living with a serious illness.
+This type of care is focused on providing relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.

-Palliative care is provided by a team of palliative care doctors, nurses, social workers and others who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.
+Palliative care is provided by a specially-trained team of physicians, nurses, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
+It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

-- Time to devote to intensive family meetings and patient/family communication.
+- Time to devote to intensive family meetings and patient/family counseling